mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/platform-application-versions/index.md

 <!-- markdownlint-disable MD0013 MD030 MD034 -->

-Upgrading to DKP 2.2 adapts your Platform Applications to the following versions:
+Upgrading to the latest version of DKP adapts your Platform Applications to the following versions:

 | Platform Application in 2.x | Platform Application in 2.2 |
 | --- | --- |